Hyndavi-14/Tourism-Flow-Analyzer/README.md

 ## _Summary:_

-This project demonstrates the complete life cycle of a real-world data analytics solution — from data collection and cleaning to visualization and cloud deployment.
+This project demonstrates the complete life cycle of a real-world data analytics solution — from data collection and cleaning to visualization.
 It transforms raw datasets into an insightful, interactive, and business-ready dashboard that helps understand tourism dynamics and event-driven behavior, showcasing the power of data analytics in shaping smarter tourism strategies.